thedotmack/jupgrid/README.md

 =======

-## PLEASE DO NOT RUN THIS VERSION.
-IT IS FOR TESTING ONLY.

 ![GitHub last commit](https://img.shields.io/github/last-commit/ARBProtocol/jupgrid) ![GitHub issues](https://img.shields.io/github/issues/ARBProtocol/jupgrid) ![GitHub number of milestones](https://img.shields.io/github/milestones/all/ARBProtocol/jupgrid) ![GitHub stars](https://img.shields.io/github/stars/ARBProtocol/jupgrid?style=social)
 [![Twitter Follow](https://img.shields.io/twitter/follow/arbprotocol?style=social)](https://twitter.com/arbprotocol)

 JupGrid is a cutting-edge, fully decentralized cryptocurrency grid trading bot designed to operate on the Jupiter Limit Order Book.
 It runs locally on your machine, offering a secure and personal way to automate a grid trading bot.
-This bot only places 1 buy and 1 sell order at a time, meaning you can be more capital-efficient!
+This bot places 1 buy and 1 sell order at a time, meaning you can be more capital-efficient!

 Use of this bot/script is at your own risk.
 Use of this bot/script can lead to loss of funds, so please exercise proper due diligence and DYOR before continuing.